 The Challenges of Teaching English Online

 First is the time zone difference.
 It takes a while to get used to the early mornings and, depending on whether or not you are an early bird, it does become difficult in the long run.

 In most cases, students do not speak English when they first start taking online lessons unless they are older, so they speak in Mandarin quite a bit.

 As a result, when these students are older, they quickly figure out that if they simply don’t listen to their teacher and speak Mandarin or gibberish, there isn’t much the teacher can do.

-The Rewards of Teaching English Online
+The Rewards of Being an Online ESL Teacher

 In hindsight, there were classes where I probably was too strict with him.
 However, it paid off because he started enjoying and participating in class.

-Students are well-aware that I am firm, but they also think of me more as their friend instead of their teacher.
+Students are well aware that I am firm, but they also think of me more as their friend instead of their teacher.
 Consequently, they feel more at ease trying to speak and express themselves in class.

 Lessons From Teaching English Online